-- 1. In verses 3 and 4a, he takes full responsibility for his actions. - "I know my transgression...
-I have sinned and done what is evil."
-By using the most blunt and ugly words - transgression and rebellion (pasha) - he refuses to shift blame. - Not only does he call his deed "evil" but he confesses that "you are proved right when you speak and justified when you judge" (v.4c).
-He refuses to blame his upbringing, impulses, hormones, or his environment. - He is saying, "I deserve judgment."
-He does not talk of low selfesteem, acting out, addictions, lapses, mistakes, or of his needs.
+First, in (v.3-4a) he takes full responsibility for his actions.
+"I know my transgression...I have sinned and done what is evil".
+By using the most blunt and ugly words--transgression--the word pasha-rebellion--he refuses to shift blame.
+Not only does he call his deed "evil" but he confesses that "you are proved right when you speak and justified when you judge" (v.4c).
+He refuses to blame his upbringing, his impulses, his hormones, or his environment.
+He is saying--"I deserve judgment".
+He does not talk of low self-esteem, 'acting out', addictions, lapses, 'mistakes', or of his 'needs'.

-- 2. In verse 4a, he admits that his sin was primarily against God. - "Against you, you only, have I sinned."
+Second, in (v.4a) he admits that his sin was primarily against God.
+"Against you, you only have I sinned".
 This is striking and even shocking.
-2 Samuel 11-12 (and the heading of this Psalm) shows us that David is repenting for killing a man and stealing his wife.
-Yet David says his sin is against "you only." - Why?
-All sin is primarily an exercise of a lordship that we do not have a right to.
-We act as if we own ourselves, as if we have the knowledge and the right to be our own Saviors and Lords. - Martin Luther said that we don't ever break commandments 2 through 10 unless we have first and foundationally already decided to break the first commandment. - The first commandment is "...have no other gods before me."
-David could only commit adultery if he either: - a) made himself his own God, assuming he was wiser than the God who made the laws, or - b) made Bathsheba into an idol more important than God, believing that if he could not have her, he could not be happy. - c) Or, he could have broken the 1st commandment in both the "a" and "b" way at the same time. - In any regard, David had to sin against God first, putting something else in the place of God, in order to sin.
+2 Samuel 11-12 (and the heading of this psalm) show us that David is repenting for killing a man and stealing his wife.
+Yet David says his sin is against "you only".
+Why?
+All sin is primarily an exercise of a 'lordship' that we do not have a right to.
+We act as if we own ourselves, as if we have the knowledge and the right to be our own Saviors and Lords.
+Martin Luther said that we don't ever break commandments 2 through 10 unless we have first and foundationally already decided to break the first commandment.
+The first commandment is "have no other gods before me."
+David could only commit adultery if he either a) made himself his own God, assuming he was wiser than the God who made the laws, or b) made Bathsheba into an idol more important than God, believing that if he could not have her, he could not be happy.
+Or, he could have broken the 1st commandment in both the "a" and "b" way at the same time.
+In any regard, David had to sin against God first, putting something else in the place of God, in order to sin.

 But not only is the sin against God the primary cause of all other sin, but it is also the primary reason for sin's offensiveness.
 In other words, what makes sin sin is that it grieves and offends God.

-- If we repent over the consequences of sin ("I hurt people!
+If we repent over the consequences of sin ("I hurt people!
 I won't be able to rule Israel!
 I've failed my own standards!
 I will have low self-esteem"), then we are not really repenting of the sin itself.
-We are only sorry for what has happened to us. - That is not repentance, but rather self-pity.
-You will only avoid the sin in the future if it hurts you; the sin itself has not become ugly to you and it has not lost its attractive power over you. - If, however, you repent over the fact that sin has broken God's heart and dishonored the one to whom you owe everything, then you will begin to find the sin itself heinous and it will lose its power over you.
+We are only sorry for what has happened to us.
+That is not repentance, but rather self-pity.
+You will only avoid the sin in the future if it hurts you--the sin itself has not become ugly to you and it has not lost its attractive power over you.
+If, however, you repent over the fact that sin has broken God's heart and dishonored the one to whom you owe everything, then you will begin to find the sin itself heinous and it will lose its power over you.